XueWeiHuang/PHP-Single-Page-Applicaiton/README.md

 # PHP-Single-Page-Applicaiton

 This web application is a single page application built with PHP, JavaScript, RESTful API, JWT.
 The project is lightly bootstrapped, so there isnt much fancy UI out there.
-However, it provides the concept of building SPA with just pure JavaScript without using other frameworks like Angular, React, Vue
+However, it provides the concept of building SPA with just pure JavaScript without using other frameworks like Angular, React, Vue.

+This project supports full CRUD for information management purpose, search function, pagination function, multiple-order-shopping cart function.

 ### Prerequisites